OMS Senior School at Forest Farm

 Geography GCSE is the study of the world in which we live; the Earth's landscapes, peoples, places and environments.
 The GCSE is separated into physical and human geography with a focus under both those headings on the UK.
-For Physical Geography we will study Tectonics.
-Weather, Climate, Ecosystems, Coasts and Rivers.
-In Human geography we will learn about Urbanisation and Sustainability, the Changing Economic World, Resource Management and we will go on a field trip and learn new skills and concepts in the field.
+For physical geography we will study tectonics, weather, climate, ecosystems, coasts and rivers.
+In human geography we will learn about urbanisation and sustainability, the changing economic world and resources management.
+We will go on a field trip and learn new skills and concepts in the field.

-Design and technology (D&T) is a practical subject where students will learn to design and make quality products and develop their creativity and imaginations.
+Design and Technology (DT) is mainly a practical subject but has a strong written work element.
+Students will learn to design and make quality products and develop their creativity and imaginations.

 D&T is a cross curricular subject allowing students to use other subject knowledge, such as mathematics, science, engineering, computing and art.

-As trainee historians, we investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, look at how things have developed over time and connect the dots to understand how we got where we are today.
+As trainee historians, we investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, looking at how things have developed over time and connecting the dots to understand how we got where we are today.

 In history we study lots of different sources of evidence, and learn that events are often the result of multiple factors.

 History can also be inspiring.
 When we discover what people have achieved against the odds and how things can change over time, it can give us the motivation we need to succeed.
 As students of history, we ask two very important questions:why and how.
 This is key to sharpening our students critical thinking abilities, combining analysis, projects, essay writing and communication skills to help students solve problems and form arguments for debate.

 We encourage our young historians to look at all the available evidence and come to conclusions, a lot like a good detective, which helps them learn to be organised and manage information.